SPEDucate/SPEDUCATEMath/code-guide.md

 Once everything is resolved, the code reviewer can accept the pull request and the main branch will be updated accordingly. **After a successfull pull request, _DELETE_ the old branch and create a new one for any edits afterward.**

+It's worth noting BEFORE a pull request has been accepted, any additional commits will be reflected on the pull request after syncing.

 #### Local Backups

 Before merging with the main branch, it's a good idea to copy and back up the files locally.
 Worst comes to worst, just start copy-pasting into the branch.